nestor-vrc/NestorSDK/README.md

 ## 🛠️ Key Features and Improvements

 - **Avatar Performance Flexibility**: Easily bypass performance and size validation checks for avatars on various platforms, including Quest.
-- **Fallback Logic for Avatar Uploads**: Unconditional avatar upload functionality with automatic fallback status.
 - **Enhanced Parameter Management**: Manage dynamic avatar parameters with increased limits, supporting more complex avatars.
-- **VRChat Avatar and Base Package Support**: Seamlessly integrate with VRChat using enhanced SDK features.
+- **VRChat Creator Companion Support**: Seamlessly integrate with VRChat Creator Companion (VCC) with VRChat avatars and base package as Nestor SDK.
+- **Tools and Utilities**: A comprehensive set of tools and utilities designed to enhance your development experience.
 - **Discord Rich Presence Integration**: Share your VR activity and status in real-time directly on Discord.

 > [!CAUTION]
 > Please note that the above features are modifications to VRChat's restrictions and may be banned.
 Use at your own risk.